CultOfApe/junkheap/Templates - extended dialogue system/readme.txt

 	}]
 - Dialogue animations should be settable per dialogue branch changes DONE in json (local repository).
 Remains to reflect that change in dialogue.gd

+To use in your project (unfinished instructions)

+instance dialogue.tscn into your project

+add the following script to every Area that contains an NPC:

+extends Area2D #obviously change this depending on if its Area or Area2D

+signal dialogue(a,b,c)

+var identity = {"dialogue": "res://dialogue/npc1.json", "branch": "a", "name": "NPC1"}

+func _ready():
+	pass

+func _on_npc1_input_event( viewport, event, shape_idx ):
+	if event.type == InputEvent.MOUSE_BUTTON and event.button_index == BUTTON_LEFT:
+		if event.is_pressed():
+			emit_signal("dialogue", identity.dialogue, identity.branch, identity.name)